What You’ll Learn

 Each time you make a mortgage payment, a portion earmarked for taxes and insurance will be funneled into the escrow account for your upcoming bills.
 These costs will be a separate line item on your mortgage statements.
 When your property taxes or insurance payments come due, the loan servicer will use that cash reserve to pay those bills on your behalf.

-Should I get an escrow account for my mortgage?
+Is escrow required for my mortgage?

 An escrow account is required when closing on a home purchase or refinance to protect the buyer, seller, and all other third parties during the transaction.
 However, a mortgage escrow account may be optional—it depends on your loan-to-value ratio (LTV) and the type of loan you obtain.
 For example, FHA loans require a mortgage escrow account for the life of the loan, but the rules for conventional loans are different.